neilramaswamy/nr-spark/docs/ss-manual-stateful-event-time-watermarks-and-late-data.md

 So the central question is: in the face of delayed data, how can the streaming engine know when an aggregate is complete?
 To do this, we're going to assume the existence of a magical timestamp called a _watermark_.

-A watermark is a timestamp that says one thing, and one thing _only_ (we cannot stress that enough): a watermark is the timestamp before which the streaming engine will not receive any more records.
-If the streaming engine had a watermark of Wednesday at 12:05am, it would not receive any records before Wednesday at 12:05am.
-Thus, it can be sure that no more records for Tuesday will be received, so it can go ahead and tell a downstream service to bill users for Tuesday.
+A watermark is a timestamp that has one definition, and one definition _only_ (we cannot stress that enough): a watermark is the timestamp (in event-time) before which the streaming engine will not process any more records.
+If the streaming engine had a watermark of Wednesday at 12:05am, it would not process any records before Wednesday at 12:05am.
+If the streaming engine had a watermark of Wednesday at 6am, it would not process any more records with event-time earlier than 6am.

 ### Computing Watermarks

+It won't hurt to reiterate the definition of a watermark:

+> A watermark is the timestamp, in event-time, before which Structured Streaming will not process any more records.

 TODO.

-And diagram.
+### The Only Acronym You Need: Watermarks are WET

+We can concisely express everything in this article with the "WET" acronym.
+Watermarks are _WET_ because they:

+1. **W**alk the line between event-times Structured Streaming will process, and event-times it won't.
+2. **E**valuate periodically.
+Structured Streaming evaluates watermarks at the end of each micro-batch.
+3. **T**rail behind the largest event-time by a fixed delay.
+This is how you compute a watermark.

+The first bullet is the definition of the watermark.
+The second and third bullets are technically implementation details, but they'll help you fine-tune your pipelines for certain cases (i.e. backfills) and latency.
+We'll talk about those later!